Today, I'm sharing how to make my all-time favorite cake: A classic opera cake.

 Let's get started! 💪🏻

-📌 What's In Opera Cake?
+📌 What is Opera Cake?

 Coffee Syrup